ziotom78/raytracing_course/tomasi-ray-tracing-13b.md

 -   In the EBNF grammar we saw last time, a scene is a list of zero or more definitions of `float`/materials/spheres/planes/observers (`scene ::= declaration*`).
 The best option is to implement a `while` loop.

 -   The same applies to recursive EBNF functions like `transformation`.
-The latter must use *look-ahead*.
+The latter must use look-ahead.

-# *Look-ahead* of tokens
+# Look-ahead of tokens

 # LL(1) grammars